 Wayni Kalashat says she “had a dream of becoming an animal health expert,” and now works as a vaccinator on the outskirts of Mek’ele, the capital of Tigray.
 Every morning, she visits a couple of farmers to advise them how to keep their poultry healthy and productive.

 Most of the women vaccinators have little education and no land.
-Chicken farmers pay them five birr (two cents US) for each dose of the Newcastle vaccine they administer.
+Chicken farmers pay them five birr (US$0.17) for each dose of the Newcastle vaccine they administer.

 Ms. Tikue says: “Before the training, I was not interested in keeping poultry and the whole business of animal health.
 But after the training, I got interested and now I am happy to see my own business in place.”